 - a Cricut machine (I have a Cricut Maker and Cricut Maker 3 and both work great for this project!
 You could also use a Cricut Explore machine.)

-- Cricut Access subscription, optional but something I definitely recommend for projects like this (I will link to all the Design Space images you see here at the end of this post)
+- Cricut Access subscription, optional but something I definitely recommend for projects like this (I will link to all the Design Space images you see here at the end of this post).
+Check out my post on Cricut Access for more details!

 - permanent vinyl and transfer tape